Identification of Causal Diffusion Effects Under Structural Stationarity: Introduction

-Despite its importance, the identification of causal diffusion effects, also known as peer effects or social influence, is one of the most challenging causal inference problems \citep{galton1889comment, manski1993identification}.
-Although commonly-used statistical methods, including conventional regression models and spatial econometric models \citep[e.g.,][]{anselin2013spatial}, require the assumption of no omitted confounders, this assumption is often untenable because both outcomes and confounders are interdependent across space and networks.
-In particular, two special types of confounding/bias are well-known \citep{vanderweele2013social}.
-When there exist some unobserved contextual factors that affect multiple units, we suffer from {\it contextual confounding} --- we cannot distinguish whether units affect one another through diffusion processes or units are jointly affected by the shared unobserved contextual variables. {\it Homophily bias} arises when the formation of network ties is affected by some unobserved characteristics.
-We cannot discern whether connected units exhibit similar outcomes because of diffusion or because they selectively become connected with others who have similar unobserved characteristics.
-Emphasizing these biases, a number of papers across disciplines criticize existing diffusion studies \citep[e.g.,][]{gleditsch2008conflict, lyons2011spread}.
-In fact, causal diffusion effects are often found to be overestimated by a large amount, for example, by 300 -- 700\% \citep{aral2009distinguishing, eckles2017bias}. \cite{shalizi2011homophily} argue that it is nearly impossible to credibly estimate causal diffusion effects from observational studies.
+Despite its importance, the identification of causal diffusion effects, also known as peer effects, contagion effects, or social influence, is challenging \citep{manski1993identification, vanderweele2013social}.
+Although commonly-used statistical methods, including spatial econometric models \citep[e.g.,][]{anselin2013spatial}, require the assumption of no omitted confounders, this assumption is often untenable due to two well-known types of confounding; contextual confounding and homophily bias \citep{ogburn2017challenges}.
+When there exist some unobserved contextual factors that affect multiple units, we suffer from {\it contextual confounding} --- we cannot distinguish whether units affect one another through diffusion processes or units are jointly affected by the shared unobserved contextual variables. {\it Homophily bias} arises when the spatial or network proximity is affected by some unobserved characteristics.
+We cannot discern whether units close to one another exhibit similar outcomes because of diffusion or because they selectively become closer in space or networks with others who have similar unobserved characteristics.
+Emphasizing concerns over these biases, influential papers across disciplines criticize existing diffusion studies \citep[e.g.,][]{cohen2008obesity, lyons2011spread, angrist2014perils}.
+In fact, causal diffusion effects are often found to be overestimated by a large amount, for example, by 300 -- 700\% \citep{aral2009distinguishing, eckles2017bias}. \cite{shalizi2011homophily} argue that it is nearly impossible to credibly estimate causal diffusion effects from observational studies by relying on the conventional assumption of no omitted confounders.

-In this paper, I address this long-standing identification challenge by introducing a class of {\it stationary} causal directed acyclic graphs (DAGs), which represent the time-invariant nonparametric causal structure.
-Using this new class of stationary causal DAGs, I make two contributions: I propose a statistical test and an estimator to detect and correct a wide range of biases, including contextual confounding and homophily bias.
-The proposed approach provides a new way to credibly identify causal diffusion effects by directly addressing concerns about omitted confounders.